Money Matters: 10 Biblical Principles of Financial Stewardship

 Live more simply.
 Take an honest appraisal of our possessions to determine how much time and money they need to maintain.
 Then honestly determine if the demand has impacted our time in nurturing our relationship with the Lord, family, and friends.
 Paul promoted a quiet, simple life (1 Thessalonians 4:11).

 Resist conforming to the world.
 The word “conforming” really implies being poured into a mold.
 Our culture worships an affluent, free-spending, expensive lifestyle.
-Paul warned the Romans about this danger: “And be not conformed to this world. . .”
-(Romans 12:2).
+Paul warned the Romans about this danger: “And be not conformed to this world.”
+(Romans 12:2a).

 Mark 8:36, “For what shall it profit a man, if he shall gain the whole world, and lose his own soul?”

-The perspective with which we view our money and possessions in this short earthly life is vastly widened and improved when we seriously consider eternity.
-Paul recognized this when he warned the Corinthians about the philosophy of the Epicureans (1 Corinthians 15:32-33).
+The perspective with which we view our money and possessions in this short earthly life is vastly improved when we consider eternity.
 Many who do not know the Lord Jesus Christ as their Savior are deceived into thinking that death is the end and they should “get all they can, while they can.”
 On the other hand, believers in Christ recognize our earthly life is short and eternal life is long.
-God has given us sufficient time and grace in our earthly life to prepare for eternal life.
+God has given us time and grace in our earthly life to prepare for eternal life.

-Finally, here are two principles from Scripture that will give us a godly perspective on our possessions:
+Finally, Scripture shares two teachings that will encourage us toward a godly perspective on our possessions:

 When we understand and accept the temporary nature of possessions, we become free to pursue the biblical steps that lead to faithful stewardship.
 Study the many passages in God’s Word that give direction in handling money and possessions and seek to be “transformed by the renewing of your mind” (Romans 12:2).

-For further information, including couple questions and exercises, please see the full document.
+For further information, including couple questions, exercises and references, please see the full document.

 Click here for budget worksheets.